bugmark/exchange/notes/devlog.md

 - [ ] configure Liftbridge with TLS
 - [ ] configure NATS with TLS
-- [ ] add GraphQL encryption with TLS

 - [ ] Write event-stream to NATS
 - [ ] Write event-stream to Logfile